jalberse/CLIP-to-onnx-converter/README.md

 (If you only want to run CLIP on a server and you're fine with Python, consider using [clip-as-a-service](https://clip-as-service.jina.ai/index.html) instead.
 It is the simpler solution)

 Note that the forward() model function doesn't truly need its own .ONNX file - you can simply use the other two models, and re-implement the CLIP.forward() function accordingly wherever these models are being used, since it's just a simple combination of both of those with some additional tensor operations.
-This saves ~1.6 GB disk space, which is the size of the combined model (for the largest ViT model).
-But, you need to re-implement it.
-Decide what's best for your project.
-Know that holding these models in VRAM can be expensive.
+This saves disk + VRAM.

 Reference the [CLIP repository](https://github.com/openai/CLIP) to view the encode_image(), encode_text(), and forward() definitions for CLIP.